nnassime/A-simple-and-useful-code-for-covid-19-detection-on-CT-Scans/README.md

-# A simple code useful for covid-19 detection on CT Scans
+# A simple and useful code for covid-19 detection on CT Scans

 A simple tensorflow and keras code useful for the covid 19 detection on CT scans.
 Developed on Colab, tested and trained on a downloadable dataset via: https://github.com/UCSD-AI4H/COVID-CT